Dog Breeds and Home Insurance: Restrictions, Coverage & Pet-Friendly Insurers

 Is there insurance specifically for high-risk dog breeds?

-Yes — standalone canine liability insurance policies exist specifically for this purpose.
-These policies cover dog bite claims regardless of breed and typically cost between $75 and $250 per year for $100,000 in coverage, though premiums are higher for restricted breeds or dogs with a bite history.
-Specialty insurers and dedicated liability carriers offer these policies for both homeowners and renters.
+Yes, standalone canine liability insurance policies exist specifically for this purpose.
+These policies cover dog bite claims regardless of breed and typically cost between $120 and $960 per year for $100,000 in coverage, though premiums climb to $900+ for dogs with a bite history.
+Specialty insurers like InsureMyK9, F.I.D.O., Xinsurance, and Einhorn Insurance offer these policies for both homeowners and renters.

 Compare Home Insurance Plans in Ohio